 In Person

-I am located at 6011 NE Oregon Street, Portland, OR in suite 207.
-There is ample parking at the location as well as gender neutral bathrooms.
+I am located at 3758 SE Milwaukie Ave, Portland, OR.
+There is street parking at the location as well as gender neutral bathrooms.

 When you arrive, you may take a seat in the waiting area where several chairs are available and I will greet you when it is your appointment time.